Ahaya: In Florida

 The Oconee became unhappy living among the Lower Towns of the Creek Confederacy, perhaps because too many close, sometimes hostile, neighboring towns made it hard to find fresh agricultural land when it became necessary to relocate to new fields.
 About the year 1750, Ahaya led his people south to Florida, intending to settle somewhere near the Atlantic coast.
 The Oconee's migration reached the country around the Alachua Savanna, or Paynes Prairie, where they stopped.
 The area around Paynes Prairie is part of the Middle Florida Hammock Belt, a series of mixed hardwood and pine hammocks with the best soils in central Florida.
 The Oconee found abundant game and fish in the area, as well as many feral cattle and horses, descendants of the herds on Spanish ranches which had been abandoned early in the 18th century.
 The herds the Oconee gathered from those feral cattle led the British to call Ahaya "Cowkeeper."
 The Oconee established a town, called "Alachua", "Latchaway" or "Latchewie", on the edge of the savanna or prairie.

 The new town of Alachua soon was one of the three largest established in Florida by people from the Muscogee Confederation.
 The Oconees in Alachua were joined by Hitchiti-speakers from the towns of Sawokli, Tomathli, Apalachicola, Hitchiti and Chiaha.
 The various Muskogean-speaking bands, who were coming to be known as Seminoles, continued to harass the Spanish, pushing them back into St. Augustine and San Marcos (on the Gulf coast south of the old Apalachee Province).
 Ahaya and his band fought the Yamasees and remnants of the Timucua, who were allied with the Spanish.
 A Seminole tradition held that the Seminoles had killed most of the Yamasee men in a battle near the St. Johns River and married their women.
 The Alachua Seminoles still owned many Yamasee slaves when Bartram visited them in 1773.
-In 1757, Ahaya visited the Governor of the Province of Georgia and expressed his hatred both for the Spanish and for any Indian tribes allied with them.
+In 1757, Ahaya visited lieutenant governor of Georgia Henry Ellis and expressed his hatred both for the Spanish and for any Indian tribes allied with them.
 He explained that he had had a vision that he would not find peace in the afterlife unless he killed 100 Spaniards.

 The smell of decaying fish and swarms of mosquitoes drove the Alachua Seminoles to abandon their original town site, and move to a new town, called "Cuscowilla", a couple of miles from the Alachua Savanna.
 A town named "Lockway" was reported to be on the edge of a savanna (presumably the Alachua Savanna) in 1767.
 This may have been the original site of the town.